 Lily van der Stokker’s mural “Thank You Darling” has been installed on a wall adjacent to the High Line at 22nd Street in Manhattan.
 The Dutch artist’s new work on the High Line offers the public an intimate expression of gratitude in her well-honed visual language at a bold, broad scale.
 [Read more…] about Lily van der Stokker’s High Line Mural

-Have your exhibit noticed on The New York History Blog by following the submission guidelines HERE.
+Have your exhibit noticed on the New York Almanack by following the submission guidelines HERE.

 The Castello Plan, a map depicting New Amsterdam at the peak of its settlement circa 1660, just before the English took control, provides a remarkable, rare glimpse of everyday life in New Amsterdam, revealing a small but complex city at the southern tip of the island then known as Mannahatta.
 [Read more…] about New York Before New York: The Castello Plan of New Amsterdam

 African American history is New York State history.
 This year a special exhibition, “The Moral Arc Toward Freedom: Lincoln, King, and the Emancipation Proclamation,” is the centerpiece of the New York State Museum’s observance of Black History Month.
 [Read more…] about February is Black History Month

 This year marks the 200th anniversary of the Brooklyn Museum — one of the oldest museums in the United States.
 Starting in fall 2024, the Museum will celebrate its legacy.